Don Gregorio Antón: Writings

-Antón was awarded the Cesar Chavez Award from the students of M.E.Ch.A.
-(Movimiento Estudiantil Chicano de Aztlan) of HSU, for their use of his essay "No Thought is Alone – A Teachers Plea for You to Add Yourself into the Course of Change" in welcoming and retaining incoming "diverse" students to the university.
+Antón was awarded the Cesar Chavez Award by the students of M.E.Ch.A.
+(Movimiento Estudiantil Chicano de Aztlan) of HSU, for their use of his essay, "No Thought is Alone – A Teachers Plea for You to Add Yourself into the Course of Change" in welcoming and retaining incoming students to the university.

-In a plea to clarify those issues related to a personal inclusivity of ones own reflective thought, Antón's essay published by the Hispanic Research Center's Latina/o Art Community asserts, "It is crucial to understand that you must add a part of yourself to all that you see for learning to take place.
+In an essay published by the Hispanic Research Center's Latina/o Art Community, Antón asserts, "It is crucial to understand that you must add a part of yourself to all that you see for learning to take place.
 Learning, not in what you see, but in how you see.
-Whatever you approach, whatever mysteries there are, all of them will need you as a vital pat of their unfolding.
+Whatever you approach, whatever mysteries there are, all of them will need you as a vital part of their unfolding.
 So I ask you to be active with your thoughts, challenge your world, refine your seeing as this is a gift you can only give yourself."

-"Of Fields and Fissures: Facing Diversity and Leveling the Playing Field", was published in Nueva Luz (Vol.14 No.2), and its accompanying lecture "It Is Not in What You Teach, but Who You Teach", was presented at the 2010 Society of Photographic Education National Conference in Philadelphia.
+"Of Fields and Fissures: Facing Diversity and Leveling the Playing Field" was published in Nueva Luz (Vol.14 No.2), and the accompanying lecture "It Is Not in What You Teach, but Who You Teach" was presented at the 2010 Society of Photographic Education National Conference in Philadelphia.

 Interviews

-In the conversation, "Interviewing Don Gregorio Antón About Learning Through The Lens" for the Huffington Post, Ramon Nuez describes Antón's process of seeing, "There is a mysticism in Antón's work.
+In a Huffington Post conversation titled "Interviewing Don Gregorio Antón About Learning Through The Lens", Ramon Nuez describes Antón's process of seeing: "There is a mysticism in Antón's work.
 Which calls for a preoccupation of thought.
 Provoking a different response in every viewer."

-Antón was featured on "What Follows" a video production of the University of Colorado, Boulder, which is an ongoing series of videotaped interviews with artists, critics and curators who have participated in the Visiting Artist Program of the Department of Art & Art History.
-What Follows provides an accessible and inexpensive opportunity for colleges, schools and museums to become aware of the individuals currently active in today's art world.
+Antón was featured on "What Follows", a video series from the University of Colorado, Boulder featuring interviews with artists, critics, and curators who have participated in the Department of Art & Art History's Visiting Artist Program.
+The series aims to make these individuals accessible to colleges, schools, and museums.

-Antón was also highlighted in Blue Mitchell's Diffusion: Unconventional Photography Vol. 2.
-In the Artist Profile entitled "The Rules of Tragedy", Antón claims, "To believe in anything is to risk the chance of being misunderstood...
+Antón was also highlighted in Blue Mitchell's *Diffusion: Unconventional Photography Vol. 2*.
+In the Artist Profile entitled "The Rules of Tragedy", Antón states, "To believe in anything is to risk the chance of being misunderstood...
 If you are willing to give up the weight of failure and judgment in your work, you will allow it freedom to move at its own velocity in its own unique force of description.
 Then it will have something to teach you, something to make use of what you know."